-The Tampa Bay Times Newspaper in Education program (NIE) is a cooperative effort between schools and the Times Publishing Co. to encourage the use of newspapers in print and electronic form as educational resources - a "living textbook."
+The Newspaper in Education program (NIE) is a cooperative effort between schools and local newspapers to encourage the use of newspapers in print and electronic form as educational resources -a "living textbook."
 Our educational resources fall into the category of informational text, a type of nonfiction text.
 The primary purpose of informational text is to convey information about the natural or social world.